gradx/angular-17-entra-sign-in-demo/README.md

 # MSAL v3 + Angular 17 + Popup/Redirect demo

+This repo is no longer maintained.
+Visit the Angular 18 repo [here](https://github.com/gradx/angular-18-entra-sign-in-demo)

 Complete e2e demo of an integration with Microsoft Entra using MSAL v3 clientside and .NET 8.0 Web API server-side

 **Includes:**